ARM-software/libddssec/doc/secure_coding_guidelines.md

   Do not use `strncmp` as it stops at '\0' (prefer `memcmp`), take care with `strlen` as the size is given without `\0`,..
 - Static arrays should be used where possible.
-- Secure Storage of OPTEE-OS must never modify a stored file.
+- Secure Storage of OP-TEE OS must never modify a stored file.
 The filesystem created should be read only from the Client Application point of view.
   - Certificates, Private key, CRL should not be modified during run-time.
-- Make sure to unload un-needed handle/assets or allocated structures.
-Some functions in OPTEE-OS allocate space that must be released (`TEE_Allocate_*`,..)
+- Make sure to unload unneeded handle/assets or allocated structures.
+Some functions in OP-TEE OS allocate space that must be released (`TEE_Allocate_*`,..)
 - Make sure an `InvokeCommand` is non-blocking and not time consuming as it could block the application running in the Non-Secure world.